2.6.23

 Employers are responsible for equipment they own

-If you work from home using employer-owned equipment, insuring the equipment is your boss’s responsibility.
+If you work from home using employer-owned equipment, insuring the equipment is your boss’s responsibility, meaning it wouldn’t impact your overall homeowners insurance.

 If you run a business from home, you might need business insurance in addition to your homeowners policy.
 Coverages you should consider include: